CMClearMathAcademy

 A free Pre-Algebra lesson from the “Geometry Foundations” unit, with a worked example and practice problems including step-by-step solutions.

 In a right triangle, the side opposite the right angle is the hypotenuse (c).
 The other two sides are legs (a and b).
 The Pythagorean Theorem says a^2 + b^2 = c^2.
 To find a missing side, substitute the known sides and solve.
+In Geometry Foundations, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn